 - Tomatoes — use naturally sweet tomatoes!

-- Condiments: oil, sesame oil, salt, white pepper powder, soy sauce, sake, and black pepper
+- Condiments: oil, sesame oil, salt, white pepper powder, soy sauce, and sake.

 I usually serve the stir-fry over steamed rice.
 You can make the rice ahead of time.
 Otherwise, it’s always good to keep a few containers of the cooked rice in the freezer (and this is how to store the cooked rice).